 Las Vegas’ one-of-a-kind Atomic Testing Museum tells the story of America’s nuclear weapons testing program.
 Explore the United States’ principal nuclear weapons testing facility, learn how nuclear power works, view rare artifacts, and see what it was like to witness the tests carried out at the Nevada Test Site, including a replica of the Control Point where the countdown was conducted before each detonation.
 You can even view a simulation of a nuclear test at the Ground Zero Theater!

-The Atomic Testing Museum is open from 10AM-5PM Monday to Saturday, and 12PM-5PM on Sundays.
+The Atomic Testing Museum is open daily from 9AM-5PM.
 Learn more about visiting the Atomic Testing Museum.

 2. The Mob Museum